 Here's a high-level overview of the possible configurations:

 OutSystems Cloud: Subscribe to the OutSystems Cloud to get the platform immediately provisioned, configured and tuned for high performance, security and reliability.
-OutSystems takes cares of the infrastructure and provides both self-service options and a portfolio of admin services in a simple-to-use offering.
+OutSystems takes care of the infrastructure and provides both self-service options and a portfolio of admin services in a simple-to-use offering.

 Other public clouds: For organizations that require deep control of their infrastructure and want to take advantage of the infrastructure services offered by public cloud vendors, OutSystems can also be provisioned in any other public cloud service.